firoagni/ai-development-tutorials/LLMs_explained.md

 This is where **temperature** comes in.
 Temperature is like a creativity dial that controls how "adventurous" the LLM gets when picking words.

-**0 temperature**
+- **0 temperature**
     - The LLM always picks the highest-probability word (greedy sampling)

-**Low temperature (0.1-0.3): Conservative and predictable**
+- **Low temperature (0.1-0.3): Conservative and predictable**
     - The LLM almost always picks high-probability words
     - More factual and consistent responses
     - Good for answering questions or writing formal documents

-**High temperature (0.7-1.0+): Creative and unpredictable**
+- **High temperature (0.7-1.0+): Creative and unpredictable**
     - The LLM considers lower-probability words more seriously
     - More creative and varied responses
     - Good for creative writing or brainstorming

-<video controls src="images/6ht56x.mp4" title="Temperature Explained"></video>
+Graph demonstration with voiceover: https://files.catbox.moe/6ht56x.mp4

 ### Other Sampling Strategies